alexander0042/alexander0042.github.io/index.md

 #### Others
 There are a number of other models that I could have used as part of this API.
 The Canadian model [(HRDPS)](https://weather.gc.ca/grib/grib2_HRDPS_HR_e.html) is even higher resolution (2.5 km), and seems to do particularly well with precipitation.
 Also, the [European models](https://www.ecmwf.int/en/forecasts) are sometimes considered better global models than the GFS model is, which would make it a great addition.
 However, HRRR and GFS were enough to get things working, and since they are stored on AWS already, there were no data transfer costs!

+As the rest of this document explains, the data pipeline here is fairly flexable, and given enough interest, it would be relatively straightforward to add additional model sources/ historic forecasts.

 Forecast data is provided by NOAA in [GRIB2 format](https://en.wikipedia.org/wiki/GRIB).
 This file type has a steep learning curve, but is brilliant once I realized how it worked.
 In short, it saves all the forecast parameters, and includes metadata on their names and units.
 GRIB files are compressed to save space, but are referenced in a way that lets individual parameters be quickly extracted.
 In order to see what is going on in a GRIB file, the NASA [Panoply](https://www.giss.nasa.gov/tools/panoply/) reader works incredibly well.